proxmox/proxmox-backup/docs/administration-guide.rst

 only covers backups within its time period.
 The next option does not take care of already covered backups.
 It will only consider older backups.

-For example, the ``--keep-monthly`` option does not consider any backup that is younger than one month.

-.. todo:: check if the previous statement is correct

 Unfinished and incomplete backups will be removed by the prune command unless they are newer than the last successful backup.
 In this case, the last failed backup is retained.